 Illegally emulating retro (classic) and new games can have a massive effect on game developers’ revenue stream.
 In comes piracy and illegal copies of games.
 And players love it!
 That way they do not need to pay for the licensed version of the game.

-Video games prices are constantly rising, with many costing $79,99 or more when they hit the market.
+Video game prices are constantly rising, with many costing $79,99 or more when they hit the market.
 PlayStation, for example, offers membership plans, such as $119,99 for a 12-month subscription that provides hundreds of PS5, PS4 and classic PlayStation games.
 These prices make emulation an attractive option for players who are unwilling or unable to pay for the game, the hardware, software or accessories that go along with it.

 2. Deteriorated players’ experience